What Is a Point-of-Sale (POS) System? Ultimate Guide for Small Businesses

 Email marketing campaigns are among the most popular marketing tools within POS systems, as they build and manage your email contact list for you and can distribute messages in bulk.
 When you’re ready to send marketing emails with promotions, you can use your customers’ order histories to target those most likely to respond.

-With POS systems, tying in your order history to email campaigns helps you create far more effective ones.
+With POS systems, tying your order history to email campaigns helps you create far more effective ones.
 Some also offer solutions for selling on social media platforms, like Facebook and Instagram, and integrated loyalty and referral programs.

 POS systems offer a variety of employee management tools, too, with features for time tracking, scheduling, commissions, internal reward programs, permissions, and more.